theseus-os/Theseus/book/src/idea.md

 We assert that hardware should *only* be responsible for increasing performance, i.e., via various accelerators and dedicated improvements, but should have *no role* (or a minimal role) in providing isolation, safety, and security.
 Isolation and efficiency should be the responsibility of software alone.

+We sometimes refer to this as the **PHIS** principle: **Performance** in **Hardware**, **Isolation** in **Software**.

 *But why?*

 For one, speculative execution exploits like Meltdown and Spectre have shown that hardware-ensured isolation does not protect kernel data from untrusted userspace applications to the extent we once thought.
-It is difficult if not impossible to verify the true behavior of closed-source hardware (CPU architectures), so we turn to open-source software instead, where we can verify the OS, compiler, language libraries, and more.
+It is difficult if not impossible to verify the true behavior of closed-source hardware (CPU architectures), so we turn to open-source software instead, where we have the ability to verify the OS, compiler, language libraries, and more.

 In addition, modern languages like Rust are able to ensure type safety and memory safety at compile time, without the overhead of traditional safe/managed languages that rely upon inefficient garbage collection and transparent heap-based object management.
 Thus, we can leverage these safety guarantees to ensure that compiled code does not violation isolation between tasks (threads of execution) and software modules without the need for significant runtime checks.